Braves sign hard-throwing reliever Reynaldo López to a $30 million, 3-year contract

 All the moves have left the Braves with solid depth in a bullpen that also includes closer Raisel Iglesias and lefties A.J.
 Minter, Dylan Lee and Tyler Matzek.
 Daysbel Hernández and Huascar Ynoa are other bullpen candidates.

+“They just looked like they knew they wanted to win at all times,” López said through a translator.
+"It’s great to be part of that and can’t wait to be out there.”

-But the only move so far to address a dearth of starting pitching depth was exercising a $20 million option for 40-year-old Charlie Morton, who went 14-12 with a 3.64 ERA.
+The only clear move to address a dearth of starting pitching depth was exercising a $20 million option for 40-year-old Charlie Morton, who went 14-12 with a 3.64 ERA last season.

+That is, unless they're planning to move López back to the rotation.
+He held that role with the White Sox from 2017-20, going 21-31 with a 4.76 ERA over 81 starts.

+Other than one appearance as an opener, López has been used exclusively as a reliever the last two season, with much more success.

 The Braves’ rotation is led by All-Star Spencer Strider (20-5, 3.86, a franchise-record 281 strikeouts) and Max Fried, who is heading into his final season before becoming eligible for free agency.
 The other starting candidates are Bryce Elder, who was selected for the All-Star Game but struggled down the stretch, and 21-year-old top prospect AJ Smith-Shawver.
 Darius Vines, Allan Winans, Dylan Dodd and possibly 2023 first-round pick Hurston Waldrep could also be in the mix.